 Economic Analysis

 The transmission network from the final summer peak 2019 RTP reliability cases for 2022 and 2025 will be uploaded into UPLAN as the starting economic cases.
 The start cases will be updated to reflect new projects that have recently received approval through the RPG review process.
 The UPLAN database will also be updated using input assumptions included in the economic input assumptions addendum.
-The economic analysis may include weather scenarios performed on three weather years in which wind, solar, and load profiles are based on <to be determined> weather years.
+The economic analysis may include weather scenarios performed on three weather years in which wind, solar, and load profiles are based on the 2013, 2004, and 2010 weather years.
 Transmission outage sensitivity analysis may also be included in RTP economic project evaluation.
 After completing a production-cost simulation run, economic projects will be studied in collaboration with the TPs for the highest congested elements.
 Once all economic projects have been identified, a project back-out analysis will be performed to determine if each project is still economically justified when tested in combination with other economic projects.
 The final set of economic projects will be tested in the summer peak reliability cases to ensure that the reliability cases are still N-1 secure.

 Deliverables